Core and Specialist Training

 It has been possible to train in ICM since the launch of the Joint CCT in 2001.
 This was amended into a full CCT training programme in 2011, with the first trainees entering the programme in 2012.

 Further information is also available on the Health Careers website.

 ICM CCT training is entered at ST3 level following completion of one of four designated core programmes:

 - Defined Route of Entry into Emergency Medicine (DRE-EM)

-Core Medical Training will be replaced with Internal Medicine training from August 2019, which will include 3 months of direct training in ICM.
+Core Medical Training was replaced with Internal Medicine Training from August 2019 and includes 3 months of direct training in ICM.

 In addition to completion of one of the identified ICM core training programmes you will need to have completed one of the following exams, as relevant to that core programme: